 One of the best things about Xanax is that it works very quickly, so it can help someone deal with a panic attack almost immediately.
 Many people report feeling the effects of the drug in as little as 5 to 10 minutes after taking it, with everyone feeling relief within the hour.
-This is especially crucial for people who are dealing with anxiety or panic that needs to be dealt with right away.
+This is especially crucial for people who are dealing with anxiety or panic.
 The effects of the drug in the body reach their peak in about one to two hours.

-Xanax is usually prescribed in milligrams.
+Medical professionals usually prescribe Xanax in milligrams.
 The most common dosages are 0.25 mg, 0.5 mg, 1 mg, or 2 mg.
 When doctors first give someone Xanax, they usually give them the lowest possible dose.
 They do this because they want to see how the drug affects the patient first.
 The idea is that it’s better to start off with small doses and work your way up.

 After taking Xanax, most people tend to feel the positive effects of the drug for about two to four hours.
 Some people may experience lingering effects for a couple of more hours after that.
 How long the drug effects last in your system depends on things like your age, your metabolism, any other medications that you may be taking, and your weight.